Feds: Fraudster duped investors with false claims about NASA

 NEW YORK (AP) — The founder of a nanotechnology company was arrested Wednesday on fraud charges after authorities said he accepted over $12 million from investors who were told NASA was helping him develop a breathalyzer to detect cancer and narcotics.

-James Jeremy Barbera, 64, former chief executive of Nanobeak Biotech Inc., originally called Nanobeak, awaited an initial appearance in Manhattan federal court, where he faces conspiracy, securities and wire fraud charges that carry a potential punishment of decades in prison.
+James Jeremy Barbera, 64, former chief executive of Nanobeak Biotech Inc., originally called Nanobeak, was released on $1 million bail after appearing in Manhattan federal court, where he faces conspiracy, securities and wire fraud charges carrying a potential of decades in prison.

 A message seeking comment was sent to his lawyer.